An unidentified woman was found burned in Norway's Ice Valley

 The body in the valley

 Then there is the equipment of concealment.
 Two wigs.
 Spectacles fitted with clear glass, which serve no optical purpose and every purpose of disguise.
 Labels cut from every garment; pharmacy labels scraped from every bottle; fingertips, by some accounts, filed down.
-This is not the untidy self-erasure of someone ashamed of a past — it reads as method.
-And in the suitcase sat the coded notepad, blocks of letters and figures that codebreakers eventually resolved into a shorthand record of dates and places.
-A cipher — even a simple personal one — is precisely the kind of habit a trained traveller in hostile territory acquires.
+This is not the untidy self-erasure of someone ashamed of a past: it reads as method.
+And in the suitcase sat the coded notepad: blocks of letters and figures that a Norwegian specialist worked out were built on a date-month-city abbreviation scheme, hiding her itinerary in personal shorthand.
+More than fifty years and repeated expert re-examinations later, several of its city codes still cannot be pinned down with certainty, and it has never been settled whether the notation was written after each stop or planned before it.
+A cipher that has partly resisted decoding for half a century is not the habit of an amateur jotting down her travels for convenience; it is precisely the discipline a trained traveller in hostile territory would carry.

 The setting was not incidental either.
-Bergen in 1970 was a front-line city: a NATO naval base sat on the fjord, and Norway was at that moment developing and testing its Penguinanti-ship missile along the western coast — work of intense interest to Soviet naval intelligence.
+Bergen in 1970 was a front-line city: a NATO naval base sat on the fjord, and Norway was at that moment developing and testing its Penguin anti-ship missile along the western coast, work of intense interest to Soviet naval intelligence.
 Norway had already logged a string of unexplained incidents near military installations in the 1960s that traced back to foreign espionage.
+Even her body told a story of near-constant motion: alongside the Central European dental work noted at autopsy, later analysis found treatment consistent with time spent as far afield as East Asia or South America, not the dental record of a woman who had stayed in one place.
 A multilingual woman with false papers, disguises and a coded itinerary, circulating through exactly this coastline in exactly this decade, is not a fanciful candidate for a spy.
 She is close to a textbook one.

 What suicide, and coincidence, can still account for